hkha-3/Low-End-Volumetric-Clouds-Mod/README.md

 2. Search for `Low End Volumetric Clouds Mod` in the global index.
 3. Check the box and click **Apply Changes**.
 CKAN will handle the path allocations and file routing automatically for both Steam and portable standalone installs!
 ## 🆕  Later Updates
-The planned updates for 1.1 are listed here.
-This is an actively upated mod any issues please post them to put in our patch releases:
+The determined updates for 1.1 are listed here.
+This is an actively upated mod any issues please post them to put in our patch releases (these updates are guarenteed to be implemented):
 *   **EVE**: Purple storms and hurricanes and obvious high pressure.
-*   **In-game Settings** Press alt + 0 or click the green cloud or globe to change parameters.
+*   **In-game Settings** Press alt + 0 or click the green cloud or globe in stock toolbar to change parameters.
 *   **Extra FPS boost** Adding extra optimisation for the game to get an extra up to 15 FPS boost I will be surprised if more.
+*   **Rain Cycles** Adds rain and storms going through a 45 second cycle.

 ## 📜 License & Open Source
 This project is completely open-source and distributed under the **GNU GPLv3** license.
 You are free to inspect our low-end optimization techniques, share the mod, or modify the source code, provided that all derivative works remain entirely open-source under the exact same license terms.